connar/Lattices/README.md

 To solve problems using Matrixes, we want to make a specific Matrix base from some vectors we will choose, in order for the LLL algorithm (which we will see shortly) to return the smallest linear combination.

 # Why we use Matrixes to solve math problems?
-Matrixes try to solve some linear equation, for example: x = 5y + 13w --> find (x, y, w) Matrixes, given a correct base (i.e. choosing some vectors to be the base of the Matrix), try to solve an equation by finding a solution vector, where a solution vector is just one of the MANY linear combinations that solve the same problem.
+Matrixes try to solve some linear equation, for example: x = 5y + 13w --> find (x, y, w).
+Matrixes, given a correct base (i.e. choosing some vectors to be the base of the Matrix), try to solve an equation by finding a solution vector, where a solution vector is just one of the MANY linear combinations that solve the same problem.
 So how do we know what we are searching for?

 # LLL